jfwells/wp-united/README_FIRST.txt

 When copying files over, delete any old files that WP-United copied for the previous version first. (v0.9 has a lot fewer files!)

-Remember, whenever upgrading WordPress or WP-United, to clear out the wp-united/cache folder, and then run the WP-United setup Wizard again.
+Remember, whenever upgrading WordPress or WP-United, to check the WP-United Setup / Status page.

 If you were using WP-United template tags in your template in versions prior to v0.9, note that a number of them have changed.
 Any template tags pertaining to per-user blogs are now gone.
 In addition, the template tags for avatars no longer accept a "default" parameter.